Game-Loom/GameLoom/README.md

 ### License:
 GameLoom is licensed under MIT License.
 See the LICENSE file for more details.

-### Contributing & Bug Reporting
-We welcome contributions to GameLoom!
-If you encounter bugs, have feature requests, or want to contribute code, please submit an [issue](https://github.com/Game-Loom/GameLoom/issues) or pull request to the repository.

 ### Contact:
 For support or inquiries, please contact us via our support email [GameLoomHelp@gmail.com].